The ugly truth…

 Another example is in politics, where dictators, monarchs and party leaders force ‘the truth’ upon the people, regardless of the evidence that can be seen with their own eyes.

 The world being flat, or the sun revolving around the earth was believed to be the truth by that vast majority of educated people for much of history.

 Even in the bastion of democracy, only 51% is needed to influence practical reality.
 30% might have a vested interest, which means that perhaps only 21% more need to be manipulated or fooled.

-We need affordable energy for a developing world, and increasingly for a first world with massive income gaps.
-The middle class is shrinking and disappearing in many rich countries, and is a tiny percentage in poor ones.
+We need affordable energy for a developing world, and increasingly for a developed world with massive income gaps.
+The middle class is shrinking and disappearing in many rich countries and is a tiny percentage in poor ones.

 Look at the tons of plastic that is flowing into the oceans every day.
 If globally, we don’t care about the terrible pollution that we already have, how confident are you that fossil fuel will be left in the ground?

 If we look at war, famine, environmental degradation and other human crises that are ongoing, but not being solved, why will energy be different?